GeorgeNAL/sc-tulsa/content/_index.md

 {{% /jumbo %}}

+{{% home-info what="Sport:1,Team:1,City:1" class="primary" %}}
+## What is Tulsa Athletics Club?

+Athletics deserves a city like Tulsa.
+If you run, throw or jump (or are ready to learn), let's make it happen.
+{{% /home-info %}}

 <!-- ... -->

 {{% home-subscribe  class="primary" %}}

-# What is Tulsa Athletics Club?

-## Athletics deserves a city like Tulsa.
-If you run, throw or jump (or are ready to learn), let's make it happen.
+## Come play our sports or get better at yours (and yes, athletics and distance running are sports).

 {{% /home-subscribe %}}